LanceSissing/boardwalk-games/refs/user-stories-Boardwalk.md

 ## User Story 8: Game Library page (must-have)

-- User Story: As a Regular Customer, I want to sign up for newsletters and updates, so I can stay informed about special offers, new games, and upcoming events.
+- User Story: As a Customer, I want to see what games are aailable for me to play so I can decide if I want to book a sessions at the cafe.

 Acceptance Criteria

-- The website contains a sign up form for the shop newsletter
-- The sign up form is placed in the footer on every page, so that users can easily find it
+- Site includes an additional page called 'Game Librabry' that sets out the games available for customers to play
+- The 'Game Librabry' page includes a reservation form to allow users to book game availability.

 Tasks

+- Integrate the additional page into the site.

+## User Story 9: Game booking form (should-have)

+- User Story: As a Customer, I want to be able to book a game to make sure it will be available to me when I come to the cafe.

+Acceptance Criteria

+- Site includes an additional page called 'Game Librabry' that sets out the games available for customers to play
+- The 'Game Librabry' page includes a reservation form to allow users to book game availability.

+Tasks

-- Integrate the newsletter sign-up form into the website footer.
+- Integrate the additional page into the site.